hectr/ErrorKit/README.md

 ErrorKit
 ========

-ErrorKit is a handy iOS library for making error handling easier.
+**ErrorKit** is a handy iOS library for making `NSError` handling easier.

-It covers error creation, inspection, presentation and recovery.
+It covers error objects creation, inspection, presentation and recovery.

 Usage
 -----